damibamgbopa/Projects/PROJECT01_Linux/project01.md

+# Dev Ops Training Projects - Darey.io

-# Linux Practice Project - Emmanuel
+## Linux Practice Project - Emmanuel
 > A repository of screenshots of _**linux**_ commands studied on this project assignment\
 > The below commands have been practiced and displayed below.